sharetribe/flex-docs/src/docs/background/05-features/index.md

 - **Geolocation.** The search can be used to display only listings that are within a provided radius from certain coordinates.
+- **Free text.** The search can be used to find listings that have a certain keyword provided by the user.
+The search can find from listing title and description.
+You can also choose to index some public data fields (like listing category) so the search finds from them as well.
 - **Price.** It's possible to filter out listings with too high or too low price.
 - **Availability.** It's possible to filter out listings that are not